MiraculixxT/Worlds/README.md

 I'm glad over any feedback how to improve the flow for adventure maps even more!<br>
 What do you miss?

 # Creator Notice
-To add your World to the browse menu, there are two options:
+To add your World to the browse menu, there are multiple options:
 ### Modrinth Dependency (recommended)
-Upload your map to Modrinth as `DataPack` or `ModPack` and add this mod as dependency (`Worlds`).
+Upload your map to Modrinth as `ModPack` and add this mod as dependency (`world`).
 The newest version with this dependency will automatically show up in the browser!
 All properties are auto-detected, adding a youtube trailer to your project readme also creates a Trailer button.

-Users are prompted to open the modrinth page on install, so you still receive revenue!
+<br>Users are prompted to open the modrinth page on install, so you still receive revenue!

+### Curseforge Map
+Upload your map to Curseforge as `World`.
+The newest version will automatically show up in the browser, but some properties like dependencies are not detected.

 ### *Manual List
-If you really don't want to upload your World to Modrinth, you can edit `maps.json` in this repo to include your mod.
+You can edit `./src/main/resources/assets/worlds/maps.json` in this repo to include your world.
 See below for a guide to all fields:

 <details><summary>Json field description</summary>